 Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
-Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Opening and maintaining current bank accounts for clients (for lending and investment banking services) Relevant reference to Schedule 2 to 1.3. the AIFC Rules on Currency Regulation: Type of currency: Foreign currency Transaction implications Foreign currency transactions can be performed via both AIFC Banks and second-tier banks No specific reporting for a financial service.
-Currency reporting Transactional reporting may be applicable (see Chapter 4 of PERG for more details).
+Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Opening and maintaining current bank accounts for clients (for lending and investment banking services) Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 1.3 in the list of financial services.
+Type of currency: Foreign currency Transaction: Foreign currency transactions can be performed via both AIFC Banks and second-tier banks Currency reporting: No specific reporting for a financial service.
+Transactional reporting may be applicable (see Chapter 4 of PERG for more details).

 No: Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.